shaftspanner/ha_stuff/docker_control.md

 ### Problem - Passing Fields to scripts

 I need a script that runs when a button is pressed.
 Looking at the flow above, for the container in question it would then start, shutdown, or reboot depending on which button is pressed and the current state of the continer.
-However, I don't want to create a new script for each scenario, and for each container.
+However, I don't want to create a new script for each scenario, or for each container.

 <details>
   <summary>Solution</summary>

 ### Solution

 [u/domwrap](https://www.reddit.com/user/domwrap/) kindly suggested the use of fields within the script.
-The full details are in the [Home Assistant documentation](https://www.home-assistant.io/integrations/script), but in summary, as part of the action, variables can be passed along to a script so they become available within templates in that script.
+The full details are in the [Home Assistant documentation](https://www.home-assistant.io/integrations/script), but in summary, as part of the action, variables can be passed to a script so they become available within templates in that script.
 To configure a script to accept variables using the UI, the variables can be added as fields in the script editor.

 </details>